alaa-aqeel/books-API/README.md

 | ------------------------ | -------------------------- | ------ |
 | author                   | part of book's author name | String |

-* ordering of letters in parameter value should be same as the book's author name

 ### Sample request